haoxingl/STSAN/README.md

-# AMEX
+# AMEX (An Attention Model with External Knowledge Embedded for Traffic Prediction)
-An Attention Model for Traffic Prediction with External Knowledge Embedded
+An Attention Model with External Knowledge Embedded for Traffic Prediction